dwojciec/ansible-training/README.md

 - To deploy 3 tier app, same file[Configure_3TA_OSP.yml](Configure_3TA_OSP.yml) is used.

 ## Ansible Tower Workflow Templates
+  > workflow process is compromised because to create and destroy AWS instances is not possible.
 ### Workflow steps
   1. initialize ssh connection environment
   1. provision instances on openstack